Inder Iqbal Singh Atwal

 Inder Iqbal Singh Atwal is an Indian politician and member of the Bharatiya Janata Party.

 Personal life

 He was born to Charanjit Singh Atwal at Atwal, Amritsar, Punjab.
 He belongs to the Mazhabi Sikh community.

 Political career

-Atwal was a member of the Punjab Legislative Assembly from Kum Kalan Assembly constituency in Ludhiana district after winning 2002 Punjab Legislative Assembly election.
+Atwal was a member of the Punjab Legislative Assembly from Kum Kalan in Ludhiana district after winning 2002 Punjab Legislative Assembly election.
 He also unsuccessfully contested from the Raikot Assembly constituency.
-On passing of senior Congress leader and MP, Santokh Chaudhary, he unsuccessfully contested the by-election from the Jalandhar(SC) seat for Lok Sabha in 2023.
+On passing of senior Congress leader and MP, Santokh Chaudhary, he unsuccessfully contested the by-election from the Jalandhar (SC) seat for Lok Sabha in 2023.
 He lost to AAP’s Sushil Kumar Rinku with a margin of 167,479 votes.